saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 let text = fs::read_to_string(s)?;
 ```

 This will open the file and unwrap the Ok variant.
-Alternaticely, if <b>read_to_string</b> returns an Err, the `?` will propagate that error.
+Alternatively, if <b>read_to_string</b> returns an Err, the `?` will propagate that error.
 Now, we have the following:

 ```rust
 let text = fs::read_to_string(s).context("Secrets file is missing.")?;